-Data Clinic Ltd specialise in Forensic Data Recovery from unresponsive, damaged and broken digital media including mobile phones, hard disks and CCTV systems.
+Data Clinic Ltd specialise in Advanced and Forensic Data Recovery from unresponsive, damaged and broken digital media including mobile phones, hard disks and CCTV systems.

 Most Digital Forensics teams have the capability to perform software based imaging and software based data recovery on media devices; however, if the device’s hardware is damaged, broken or unresponsive, it is unlikely that they will be able to recover the evidence required leading to the device being unnecessarily discounted from an investigation.